 This estimate is based on a proration of the Joint Committee on Taxation (JCT) federal estimate for the inclusion of special distribution rules from long-term qualified tuition programs to Roth IRAs.
-In December 2022, the JCT estimated the federal revenue impact of the exclusion to be a loss of \$85 million in federal fiscal year 2023-2024.
-The corresponding loss to California is estimated to be \$5 million in calendar year 2024.
+In December 2022, the JCT estimated the federal revenue impact of the exclusion to be a loss of \$166 million in the 2024-25 federal fiscal year.
+The corresponding loss to California is estimated to be \$7.5 million in the 2025 calendar year.